ZingerLittleBee/port-selector-rs/README.md

 ```

 ----
 > The ports occupied by the `take_up` series of methods will be automatically released after the main function call ends.
-To release earlier, you can use [port-killer](https://github.com/ZingerLittleBee/port-killer-rs)
 ### `take_up_tcp_port`
 Occupy port on tcp
 ```rust